fbpx

 • Stroke

-Resistance training has been shown to improve motor function in persons with cerebral palsy, muscular dystrophy, spinal cord injury, and stroke.
-Resistance and aerobic training improves physical fitness, strength and functional performance and capacity.
-Regular flexibility training assists with reducing/preventing contractures in people with muscular dystrophy, spinal cord injury and stroke.
+Resistance training has proven beneficial in enhancing motor function for individuals with conditions like cerebral palsy, muscular dystrophy, spinal cord injury, and stroke.
+A combination of resistance and aerobic exercises bolsters physical fitness, muscle strength, and overall functional performance.
+Additionally, consistent flexibility exercises play a crucial role in mitigating or preventing contractures, especially for those with muscular dystrophy, spinal cord injuries, and strokes.

 • Obesity

-According to the Mental Health Foundation, physical activity can improve your mental wellbeing.
-Physical activity is defined as any body movement that works your muscles and requires more energy than required while being at rest.
+According to the Mental Health Foundation, engaging in physical activity can enhance your mental wellness.
+Physical activity refers to any movement that engages your muscles and expends more energy than when you're at rest.

 A few psychological benefits of exercising